 Order Snow Crab Legs Online

-Often compared to the king crab, the snow crab legs differ crucially in their season length and general availability.
+Often compared to the king crab, the snow crab legs on sale differ crucially in their season length and general availability.
 Frozen snow crab is usually available year-long, but nearly every subspecies is subject to a fishing quota.
 That said, seasons vary by location (Alaska, Russia, and Canada), so you can typically get fresh snow crab from May until January, with February through April being the limited season.
-If you see fresh snow crab marketed in March, it has likely already been cooked, frozen, and thawed.
+If you see fresh snow crab legs marketed in March, it has likely already been cooked, frozen, and thawed.

 Some snow crabs can have barnacles, black spots, and molting on the shell.
 These crabs are called “dirty” because of their appearance, but this visible display is only an indicator that the crab has not recently molted.
 Still, these crustaceans are generally priced cheaper due to their appearance.
 This does not affect the quality of the crab.
 Actually, it can indicate that the crab may be meatier because it has not yet molted.
 If you see a “dirty” snow crab option, do not shy away from it.

 If you want to buy snow crab legs, meat, or snow crab clusters online, especially in an off-season month, see if your provider gives any information about how the crab was processed.
 Snow crabs are typically cooked and flash frozen prior to sale, so any other preparation may indicate an inexperienced or dubious business.
 This may impact the quality of your frozen snow crab legs and how the snow crab legs delivered to your home are shipped.
 Never trust cheap snow crab legs, consider buying bulk snow crab legs to save money, and if you have the budget, check out some whole snow crab offerings.
 This seafood is among our favorites, so we hope you like what you eventually order.